ZoranPandovski/al-go-rithms/README.md

  * Please include description for the algorithm that you are implementing.
 It doesn't matter if it's copied from somewhere as      long as it helps to people that are learning new algorithm.
  * Graphical example would be verry helpful too.
  * Don't forget to include tests.
+ * Don't remove previous implementation of algorithms.
+Just add new file with your own implementation.

 ## Resources